Sanskar531/GoLoadBalance/README.md

 - [x] Actual loading balancing using `round_robin` and `Circular/Ring buffers`.
 - [x] Support passing `.yaml` config files
 - [x] Basic Caching by hashing parts of the request header
+- [x] Max Retries before a server is removed from the server pool.

 ## Things left to implement:
 - [ ] TLS support
 - [ ] Permanent redirects/rewrites like nginx
 - [ ] Support multiple load balancing algorithm
 - [ ] Feature for server notifying the balancer that it is in maintainance
+- [ ] Support Webhooks for when a server dies